Get Growing!

 These educational and often hands-on weekly gardening programs are held every Thursday throughout the summer and feature guest speakers and a variety of gardening topics.
 The programs are held from 1:30 – 2:30 p.m. at the Train Station unless otherwise noted.
 Programs are free of charge and registration is not required.

 When the first settlers came into the region their focus would be on opening up the land for their homes, crops and pasture since fish and game were plentiful.
-Surrounded with an abundance of woodland, did they randomly choose the timber to build what was needed, or did they already know (or subsequently learn) which plants/trees to use for specific functions?
+Surrounded by an abundance of woodland, did they randomly choose the timber to build what was needed, or did they already know (or subsequently learn) which plants/trees to use for specific functions?
 The answer is that not all trees are suited for all uses and the people in these developing communities took advantage of this knowledge whenever possible.

 From cradle to coffin, sailing ship to railroad, loom to chopping block, specific species were recommended over others.
 Today, Lakeside residents and guests walk under and past many trees that are native to the region.
 Tour the park areas to find these species.